vaishnavidorikar/ddd/README.md

 # Dopamine Driving through Dashboard
+"We’re excited to embark on this amazing project, where we aim to leverage dashboard-style interfaces to make learning more engaging, enjoyable, and enriching.
+By using intuitive, interactive dashboards, we can transform the learning experience, making it more immersive and motivating for learners."

 ## Overview
+The version -0 was completed using simple Google Sheets and Google App Scripts.

-**Dopamine Driving through Dashboard** is a unified visualization platform developed at the **Dhananjaya Lab for Education Design (DLED)**.
+**Dopamine Driving through Dashboard** is a unified visualisation platform developed at the **Dhananjaya Lab for Education Design (DLED)**.
 The primary goal of this project is to design and deliver intuitive dashboards for all ongoing and future projects within the lab, enabling data-driven insights and dopamine-rich user experiences.

 ## Tech Stack